LoneDev6/GarageDoor/README.md

 ## Translating Images

 - Same steps as the `TXT` export, but select `BMP`
-- Delete any images that you do not need to translate or edit
+- Delete any text file that you do not need to translate or edit
-- Delete all `.csv` files (they are useless)
+- Copy and paste the `delete_all_csv.bat` and run it from the `Exports` folder
+- Copy the contents of the `Exports` folder to the `dir_data/patch/` folder

 ### Saving Edited Images